-But when it comes down to it, no matter how long ago college feels or how long ago it actually was, I am still young.
+But when it comes down to it, no matter how long ago college feels or how long ago it was, I am still young.
 And I will continue to be young for at least another few years.
 So, what I’ve realized is that while we’re young, we need to do what makes us happy.

 For me, happiness comes from traveling and seeing the world.
 It’s living in different cultures and experiencing things that I never thought I would.
 It’s meeting new people and seeing the world through their lens, even if only for a day.
 It’s staying up to FaceTime my family so they don’t forget about me while I’m gone for months at a time.
-It’s long flights, lots of coffee, a strong cocktail, and many, many, countries.
+It’s long flights, lots of coffee, a potent cocktail, and many, many, countries.
 It’s a new adventure every chance I get.

 For you, happiness might be starting your career.
 It might be living in the small town you grew up in.
 It might be getting married and having kids.
 It might be getting that promotion at work.
 It might be going back to school.

 However, don’t be afraid to take chances.
 Don’t say no to a weekend away because you are too focused on work.
-Don’t be afraid to move out or to take a vacation or to try something new.
+Don’t be scared to move out or to take a vacation, or to try something new.
 On the other hand, if you lead a life of travel and constant adventure, don’t be afraid to say yes to settling down.
 Don’t be afraid to start your career and build a family.

 Our twenties are a time where we’re still figuring it out, and that’s okay.
 It’s okay to feel lost and to have no idea what you’re doing, but it’s not okay to settle.
 It’s not okay to settle because you are too afraid of the alternative.
 Don’t ignore the voice in your head wondering, “what if…” because that voice will never go away.
 Whatever path you choose, make sure it’s the one that is going to fulfill you.
 Make sure it’s the one that your heart is begging you to follow.
 Make sure it’s the one that is going to make you truly happy.

-While we’re young, we need to do the things that make us happy.
+While we’re young, we need to do things that make us happy.
 Because if we’re not happy now, how can we expect to be happy when we have a mortgage, a car payment, and an overdue credit card to pay?
 How can we expect to be happy when we spent all of our twenties being unhappy?
 How can we expect to be happy when we’ve spent most of our lives trying to make someone else happy?
 How can we expect to be happy if we’ve never truly done what has made us happy?

 We were made to be different.
 We were made to have opposing views.
 We were made to have our own opinions and thoughts.
-We were made to find our own happiness.
+We were made to find our happiness.
 So figure out what that is and go after it.
 Go after it with everything you have and never apologize.
 Live your twenties, and the rest of your life for that matter, doing what makes you happy.

 What makes you happy?
 What is the very last thing that made you smile?
 What thought about your future makes you smile the most?
 Are you actively pursuing your ‘what if’ and preparing for a happy life?
-Share your story and what makes you happy by leaving me a comment below, or connect with me directly on Instagram @tarahmason.
+Please share your story and what makes you happy by leaving me a comment below, or connect with me directly on Instagram @tarahmason.
 Travel safely and be happy!